 - 1882: Mulot-Durivage lived at the Rue Saint-Jean, 28, Changis-Avon, near Fontainebleau.
-As his correspondence adres he gave: M. Billault at the Boulevard Haussmans, 32bis in Paris. (iR1)
+As his correspondence address he gave: M. Billault at the Boulevard Haussmans, 32bis in Paris. (iR1)

 - Mulot-Durivage retired at Saint-Sauveur-le-Vicomte, on the west coast of the Cherbourg Peninsula, with his sister Azelma.
+This is about 90km north of his birthplace Granville (iR9).
 Here he became well-known for his landscape paintings of the nearby valley of the Ouve and of gardens (aR1;iR4;aR2).

 - Vanished French Impressionists 8 (an article on eclecticlight = iR35).